mike-li8/Excel-Sales-and-Financial-Analytics/README.md

 | 01-10-2020 00:00   | A0118150101  | 70002018      | 119  | 1038.28          |

 Notes:
-* This table contains monthly level data on the sold quantity and net sales amount (INR) of specific products sold to specific customers.
+* This table contains monthly-level data on the sold quantity and net sales amount (INR) for specific products sold to specific customers.
 * The columns `date`, `product_code`, and `customer_code` make up a **composite primary key**
 * Sales data is available for fiscal years 2018 - 2021